 History of Diwali

-Different stories, but same Diwali celebrations, same Diwali traditions and the same zeal of joy and this is why India is known to find unity in diversity.
-The beliefs of the different community may vary but the meaning of Diwali remains the same for the entire nation and hence, we regard the nation decorously as the Incredible India.
+Different stories, but same Diwali celebrations, same Diwali traditions, and the same zeal of joy and this is why India is known to find unity in diversity.
+The beliefs of the different communities may vary but the meaning of Diwali remains the same for the entire nation and hence, we regard the nation decorously as Incredible India.

 When is Diwali 2017?